 Social Security is a lifeline: In 1935, after bank failures and a stock market crash had wiped out the savings of millions of Americans, the nation turned to Washington to guarantee the elderly a decent income.
 In those days, only a handful of workers had access to pensions from their employers or through State governmental pension programs.
-Over half of America’s elderly lacked sufficient income to be self-supporting.
+Over half of America’s elderly lacked enough income to be self-supporting.
 The Social Security Act was enacted at the urging of President Franklin D. Roosevelt to create a social insurance program that would ensure workers would have a source of income after they retired.

 Social Security Benefits

 Social Security benefits are based on the amounts earned during a worker’s lifetime, adjusted to make sure that the value of the wages earned are indexed to reflect the overall growth in wages in the economy during the employee’s working years.
 Adjustments are also made to give a higher proportionate benefit to low-income workers.
 This feature is particularly important to women, who typically earn less than men over their lifetimes.
-Initial benefits are increased each year through cost of living adjustments (COLAs) to keep up with inflation after retirement.
+Initial benefits are increased each year through cost-of-living adjustments (COLAs) to keep up with inflation after retirement.

 Social Security’s Finances

-Total income to the Social Security Trust Fund in 2014 was $884 billion and total expenditures (benefits and other expenses) were $859 billion, resulting in a surplus of $25 billion.
-The Trust Funds were credited with $98 billion in interest from earnings.
-Surpluses over the past two decades built up the assets in the Trust Funds to $2.7 trillion at the end of 2014.
-These surpluses will continue for the next several years, reaching a peak amount of $2.8 trillion in 2019.
+Every year, Social Security’s actuaries estimate the program’s long-term finances under a variety of economic assumptions for the next 75 years.
+Total income to the Social Security Trust Fund in 2021 was just over $1.088 trillion and total expenditures (benefits and other expenses) were $1.145 trillion.
+The Trust Funds were credited with $70 billion in interest from earnings.
+Surpluses over the past two decades built up the assets in the Trust Funds to approximately $2.9 trillion at the end of 2021.

 The Importance of Social Insurance

-Social Security was never intended to be an investment program; Instead, it is a contributory social insurance program, designed to protect workers and their families from loss of income due to death, disability or retirement.
+Social Security was never intended to be an investment program.
+Instead, it is a contributory social insurance program, designed to protect workers and their families from loss of income due to death, disability or retirement.
 Social Security is not a needs-based program.
 Rather, it is a true entitlement program in which people earn the right to participate by working and contributing.

 Social Security Is More than Just a Retirement Plan

 Social Security means disability insurance for workers and their families: One in four of today’s 20-year-olds will become disabled before reaching age 67.
 Yet the vast majority of workers have no long-term disability insurance.
 Individuals with a prior history of medical problems or who work in industries with a high rate of injury frequently find it prohibitively expensive or impossible to obtain coverage.
 Many workers don’t realize their Social Security payroll taxes are also buying them this critical protection.
 For a young disabled worker with a spouse and two children, the disability insurance value of the benefit they get through Social Security is over $580,000.
 And, unlike private disability policies and annuities, Social Security benefits are increased annually to keep up with the cost of living.

 What Social Security Means for Seniors

-Unlike virtually any other program, Social Security protects retirees from the ravages of inflation.
-Seniors are more sensitive to increases in living costs and because they are no longer collecting paychecks they are forced to rely heavily on their savings and Social Security to keep up with their expenses.
+Unlike virtually any other program, Social Security protects benefits from the erosion of inflation.
+Seniors are more sensitive to increases in living costs and because they are no longer collecting paychecks, they are forced to rely heavily on their savings and Social Security to keep up with their expenses.
 Social Security has a built-in cost-of-living adjustment (COLA) so that inflation does not erode the value of their benefits over time.
 While these increases lag behind some expenses like the skyrocketing cost of health care, they do help keep seniors from falling further behind.
 And unlike private investments, they do it without putting the senior at any financial risk.